a2a-2018/a2a-2018/_posts/2018-04-05-Final-Design-Report.md

 ![Figure 8](/img/d3-3.jpg)

 This last design incorporates both a web-based app and a mobile app, but with different functionality on each.
 Additionally, we introduce the concept of points.
 Points can be given for creating and sharing art, collaborating, going to events, discussing in forums, etc. Finally, points can only buy digital “items” to give others (stickers, animations, fun stuff, etc.).
-The web interface (Fig 6) uses a tabbed layout, including a Feed of recent local art and coming events as well as a Forum to support community discussion (collaborations, ideas, current events, etc.).
+The web interface uses a tabbed layout, including a Feed of recent local art and coming events as well as a Forum to support community discussion (collaborations, ideas, current events, etc.).
 On the upper right hand corner, a user can see their notifications (of a coming event that they followed or about points they receive), direct messages, a user profile page, and points.
-A defining mobile-specific feature is event check-in/sign-in (Fig 7).
+A defining mobile-specific feature is event check-in/sign-in.
 This is a good way to award points for attending events, but this can be tweaked.
 The point of being able to sign / check into an event is to access something that is both shared and live.
 This design features a live chat, open to anyone that has signed into the event.
-The hamburger bars hide the rest of the functionality of the app, such as Feed and Forum (Fig 8).
+The hamburger bars hide the rest of the functionality of the app, such as Feed and Forum.

 *CHOICE OF DESIGN*